 - Participation of research institutes/universities is welcome, but projects should be coordinated by a lead commercial partner to ensure that they focus on industrial exploitation.

 - For the UK, any research organisations including Universities in the consortium can share up to 30% of the total eligible UK project costs.
-However for the UK, Universities and RTO’s are unable to receive grant funding through this call.

 - The project proposal should demonstrate a clear benefit and added value resulting from the cooperation between the participants from the two countries.
 It is important to explain the reasons behind why this research is being conducted internationally.